gnosis/dex-docs/docs/tutorial_bracket_strategy.md

----
-id: addtoken1
-title: Background
-sidebar_label: Background
----
+# Tutorial: Liquidity provision on Gnosis Protocol

 Before you get started, make sure you have familiarized yourself with the Gnosis Protocol [introduction](https://docs.gnosis.io/protocol/docs/introduction1).

-This tutorial explains how to provide passively liquidity via standing orders with a so called "bracket-liquidity strategy".
-This strategy deploys several "brackets" - Gnosis-Safe contracts -, which hold and trade 2 tokens `(token_1, token_2)` against each other on the Gnosis Protocol.
+This tutorial explains how to provide liquidity passively via standing orders with a so-called "bracket-liquidity strategy".
+This strategy deploys several "brackets" - Gnosis-Safe contracts -, which hold and trade two tokens `(token_1, token_2)` against each other on the Gnosis Protocol.
 They are called brackets, as their orders are opening and closing like brackets:
-One order is selling `token_1` for `token_2`, while the second order is buying `token_1` for `token_2` at a lower price than the sell price.
-If the prices moves so that both orders are traded one after the other, the passive liquidity provider earns the spread of the orders.
+One order is selling `token_1` for `token_2` for a certain price, while the second order is buying `token_1` for `token_2` at a little bit lower rate.
+If the price moves in way such that both orders are traded one after the other, the passive liquidity provider earns the spread of their orders.

-In order to understand this tutorial you should be familiar with the general concept of the programmable-orders.
-Please read the concept described [here](https://docs.google.com/document/d/1_zTkuhWioTbRsbwKnBi5gEi3m7-bFcPyikQid7EUA2M/edit) very carefully.
+This concept is well explained in the documentation of [the programmable-orders](https://docs.google.com/document/d/1_zTkuhWioTbRsbwKnBi5gEi3m7-bFcPyikQid7EUA2M/edit).
+Please study this article carefully before proceeding with this tutorial.

 This tutorial will cover the following steps:

 1. Prerequisites
 2. Setting up a MASTER-SAFE
-3. Liquidity deployment script
+3. Liquidity provision
-4. Withdrawing the tokens
+4. Withdrawing liquidity
 5. Even more secure setup with more owners

 If you have any questions, don't hesitate to visit us in the [Gnosis discord channel](https://chat.gnosis.io/)

 ## Prerequisites

+In this tutorial uses mainly two tools: The normal truffle scripts to build complicated and bundled ethereum transactions and the Gnosis-Safe interface to sign most of these transactions.
+In the Gnosis-Safe interface, we will generate a MASTER_SAFE, which will own all other accounts required for the liquidity provision and has full control over the funds involved in the liquidity provision.

+The prerequisites to this tutorial are:

-1. Have a _proposer-account_: You should generate a new Ethereum-key via your preferred tool (e.g. MetaMask) and fund this account with a little bit of Ether.
+1. Have a _proposer-account_: You should generate a new Ethereum-account via your preferred tool (e.g., MetaMask) and fund this account with a little bit of Ether.
 0.2 ETH should suffice.
-    You will need this account to deploy new proxy-contracts and use it as "proposer account" for the gnosis-safe interface.
-This will be explained later.
+    This account will be used for two tasks: Firstly, it will be used to deploy new proxy-contracts.
+Secondly, it is used to propose transaction to the Gnosis-Safe interface.

 2. Have a _signer-account_: You should have one designated signer Ethereum-account.
-This can be any account, most people would probably prefer to use their usual MetaMask account.
-This signer account will be added as an owner to your MASTER_SAFE and you will sign transactions with it.
+This account can be an already given account, and most people would probably prefer to use their usual MetaMask account.
+This signer-account will be added as an owner to your MASTER_SAFE and you will sign transactions with it.

-3. Investment-tokens: Have the tokens you want to invest into the liquidity provision ready.
+3. Investment-tokens: Have the tokens you want to invest in the liquidity provision ready.

 4. Token-listing: Once you have decided for a token pair to provide liquidity for, you need to make sure that both tokens are already listed on the exchange.
 Listing is a permissionless process and is explained [here](https://docs.gnosis.io/protocol/docs/addtoken1/).

-## Setting up a MASTER-SAFE
+## Setting up a MASTER_SAFE

-In the upcoming sections, all scrits are executed on Rinkeby only.
+In the upcoming sections, all scripts are executed on Rinkeby only.
 In order to perform the steps on Mainnet, you need to do some obvious modifications.
 For example, you would want to go to [https://gnosis-safe.io/](https://gnosis-safe.io/) instead of [https://rinkeby.gnosis-safe.io/](https://rinkeby.gnosis-safe.io/).

-First, we will generate a gnosis-safe account.
-This account is needed to bundle a lot of Ethereum transactions to 2 transactions to simply the whole setup process and to safe gas.
+First, we will generate a Gnosis-Safe account.
+This account is needed to bundle a lot of Ethereum transactions to 2 only transactions to simplify the whole setup process and to safe gas.

 1. Visit: https://rinkeby.gnosis-safe.io/ and sign into MetaMask with your "signer account".